Jem (TV series): Casting

 Samantha Newark provided the speaking voices of Jem and Jerrica.
 Despite having toured as a child singer in Africa, she did not do the singing for Jem.
 The voiceover cast never auditioned for the music side of the series and vice versa.
 The music for Jem was all cast and recorded in New York and Atlanta and the voiceover actors were cast and recorded in Burbank, California.
 They matched the speaking voices of the cast to the singing voices.
 Britta Phillips, who had never before worked professionally as a singer, was cast as the singing voice of Jem after obtaining an audition through her father who worked on jingles in New York.
-The initial take from the audition was used as the first opening theme song, "Truly Outrageous".
+The initial take from the audition was used as the first opening theme song "Truly Outrageous".
 The remaining Holograms speaking voices were provided by Cathianne Blore (Kimber Benton/Aja Leith), Cindy McGee (Shana Elmsford), and Linda Dangcil (Carmen 'Raya' Alonso).

 The Misfits' speaking voices were provided by Patricia Alice Albrecht (Phyllis "Pizzazz" Gabor), Samantha Paris/Bobbie Block (Roxanne "Roxy" Pellegrini), Susan Blu (Mary "Stormer" Phillips), and Louise Dorsey (Sheila "Jetta" Burns), the daughter of Engelbert Humperdinck.
 Ellen Bernfeld provided the singing voice of Pizzazz.
 The Stingers' speaking voices were provided by Townsend Coleman (Rory "Riot" Llewelyn), Ellen Gerstell (Phoebe "Rapture" Ashe), and Kath Soucie (Ingrid "Minx" Kruger).
 Gordon Grody, a vocal coach who later worked with Lady Gaga, provided the singing voice for Riot.

-Other notable cast members included Charlie Adler, who had already had a lengthy voice-over career, as the central villain Eric Raymond.
+Other notable cast members included Charlie Adler as Eric Raymond.
 He also provided the voices of both of Eric's major henchmen Zipper and Techrat.
 Vicki Sue Robinson, famous for the 1970s discothèque-oriented hit "Turn the Beat Around", provided the singing voices of both Rapture and Minx.
 Ari Gold, pop singer and songwriter, gave the singing voice of Ba Nee.